History

 1968

-Omiya Office (present Kita-Kanto Branch) opens.
+Omiya Sales Office (current Kita-Kanto Branch) opens.

 Nozaki Seisakusho, a group company, is merged.